Robert Lipsett

-Robert Crawford Lipsett Jr. (born October 23, 1947) is a violin teacher in Los Angeles, California.
-He holds the Jascha Heifetz Distinguished Violin Chair at the Colburn School of Performing Arts.
-He also serves on the faculty at the Aspen School of Music, the Colburn Conservatory and the Colburn Academy.
+Robert Crawford Lipsett Jr. (born October 23, 1947) is an American violin teacher in Los Angeles, California.
+He holds the Jascha Heifetz Distinguished Violin Chair at the Colburn School.
+He also serves on the faculty at the Aspen School of Music and previously taught at the USC Thornton School of Music.
 He has given master classes at major schools around the world.

 Lipsett was born in Louisville, Kentucky.
 He has a younger brother named Stephen James Lipsett, a successful real estate investor/broker living on Lake Granbury, Texas.
 As a child, he moved with his family to Dallas, Texas, where he began violin study with Zelman Brounoff and Ruth Lasley.
 The family subsequently lived in Saint Louis, Missouri, where Lipsett's violin instructor was Melvin Ritter.
 He graduated from the Cleveland Institute of Music and later studied with Ivan Galamian at The Juilliard School and with Endre Granat.
 He also earned a B.A. in Music from California State University, Northridge.